FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - datetime
 - PyCausality

 ### Folders of EpiMob_TransferEntropy Project

-The EpiMob_TransferEntropy Project is subdivided in folders which contain synthetic input data, code functions, a script for launching the EpiMob_TransferEntropy experiment and an output folder for collecting the experiment results.
+The EpiMob_TransferEntropy Project is subdivided in folders which contain code functions, a script for launching the EpiMob_TransferEntropy experiment and an output folder for collecting the experiment results.
 Here, I give an overview of the folder content, their use and meaning in the experiment pipeline.
 The subfolders of EpiMob_TransferEntropy project are:

 1. Input_Data
 2. Modules
-3. Notebooks
+3. Scripts
-4. Scripts
+4. Output_Experiments
-5. Output_Experiments
+5. Notebooks

 ### 1. Input_Data

-Input_Data folder contains four datasets which can be employed as input for EpiMob_TransferEntropy experiments.

-The datasets are generated in notebook "01_generate_synthetic_dataset.ipynb" contained in Notebooks folder

-Each data-set contains features x and y which are generated with an AutoRegression model and a dummy variable z generated as gaussian noise.
-- y is dependent by x via a coupling factor c.
-- As c increases, the dependency of y on x increases.

-We have both a single synthetic time-series and a dataframe of collection of synthetic time-series with low (c=0.1) and high (c=1) coupling factors.

-The data-frame collection is created in order to simulate the paper experiments which are performed on mobility and epidemiologic time-series for different provinces.

-**Single Synthetic Time Series**

-The single synthetic time-series has 300 observations with a time-index from 2015-01-01 to 2020-09-24 having weekly frequency.

-The first two time-series datasets are:

-- ‘data_c01.csv’
-	- single synthetic time-series of features (x,y,z)
-	- the coupling factor c is 0.1
-- ‘data_c1.csv’
-	- single synthetic time-series of features (x,y,z)
-	- the coupling factor c is 1

-**Collection of Synthetic Time Series**

-Each time-series element of the collection is associated with a specific zone.

-In this synthetic data, we have three zones called: zone1, zone2, zone3.

-Each zone time-series is generated according to the same procedure followed for creating a single synthetic time-series.
+Input_Data folder contains two dataframes which record a collection of daily and weekly province level time-series containing mobility and COVID-19 indicators for the four countries France, Austria, Spain, Italy (for Italy we do not have the daily time-series):

-- ‘data_multi_c01.csv’
+- ts_mob_covid_weekly.csv
-	- data with features (x, y, z, zone)
-	- for each zone we have a single synthetic time-series (x,y,z) with x and y generated with coupling factor c= 0.1
-- ‘data_multi_c1.csv’
+- ts_mob_covid_daily.csv

-	- data with features (x, y, z, zone)
-	- for each zone we have a single synthetic time-series (x,y,z) with x and y generated with coupling factor c = 1
+The weekly dataframe 'ts_mob_covid_weekly.csv' contains the columns:

+- index : weekly date of the record
+- prov : name of the province
+- N_pop : number of weekly province users from the population dataset
+- N_coloc : number of weekly province users from the colocation dataset
+- cases : number of weekly COVID-19 cases in prov
+- deaths : number of weekly COVID-19 deaths in prov
+- contact_rate : contact rate
+- short_range_movement : short range movement rate
+- mid_range_movement : mid range movement rate
+- Country : Country to which the province belongs

+The daily dataframe 'ts_mob_covid_daily.csv' contains the columns:

+- index : daily date of the record
+- prov : name of the province
+- cases : number of weekly COVID-19 cases in prov
+- deaths : number of weekly COVID-19 deaths in prov
+- short_range_movement : short range movement rate
+- mid_range_movement : mid range movement rate
+- Country : Country to which the province belongs

+N_pop and N_coloc columns in the weekly dataframe are employed for province sample selection for both weekly and daily experiments.

 ### 2. Modules

-The Modules folder contains a module named utils.py which contains functions employed for generating the synthetic dataset and launching the EpiMob_TransferEntropy experiment.
+The Modules folder contains a module named utils.py which contains functions for launching the EpiMob_TransferEntropy experiment.
 The functions are provided with detailed description of input arguments and returned variables.

-### 3. Notebooks

-The Notebooks folder contains two jupyter notebooks:
-- 01_generate_synthetic_dataset.ipynb:
-generates the synthetic data-sets described in **1.
-Input_Data**
-- 02_launching_experiment_script.ipynb: launches EpiMob_TransferEntropy experiment described in **4.
-Scripts**.

-### 4. Scripts
+### 3. Scripts

 The Scripts folder contains the Experiment.py script.

-This Script performs Transfer Entropy experiment over the dataframe of collection of synthetic time-series ‘data_multi_c1.csv’.
+This Script performs Transfer Entropy experiment over the dataframe of weekly province time-series collection.
+For reducing the time of computation the Script launches the experiment only on two provinces of Italy (Torino and Milano).

-With these experiment we can specify:
+With this experiment we can specify:
 - the name of the experiment
 - the collection of input features
 - the collection of output features
 - the collection of lag values for which Transfer Entropy can be evaluated
 - the N_shuffles: number of shuffled TE estimates to compute in order to evaluate ETE
-- the Dates to be selected from the input dataframe
-	- in this experiment we employ by default all the study period setting Dates_select = None

 For each:
 - Z : zone time-series name